rossbu/CommonTools/doc/JavaTips.md

         it doesn't matter that the accesses by different threads aren't concurrent.
         What matters is that the object is accessed by different threads at any point in its lifetime.

+## volatile variable

+1. Volatile Keyword is applicable to variables.
+1. volatile keyword prevents caching of variables.
+1. On modern CPUs, even a volatile variable can be shared among distinct CPU caches
+1. Volatile is An indication to the VM that multiple threads may try to access/update the field's value at the same time.
+1. volatile keyword in Java guarantees that value of the volatile variable will always be read from main memory and not from Thread's local cache.
+1. Volatile is Similar to Static(Class) variable, Only one copy of volatile value is cached in main memory,
+1. Before doing any ALU Operations each thread has to read the updated value from Main memory after ALU operation it has to write to main memory direclty.
+1. Changes to a volatile variable are always visible to other threads.
+1. JVM uses CPU architecture to ensure the visibility of 'volatile variable' across ALL threads after the WRITE operation